Innovative Media Research and Extension Team

 Her masters is in child development from Erikson Institute, where she worked in afterschool programs and did research with the Early Math Collaborative.
 After receiving her masters she was a program coordinator at the TEC (Technology in Early Childhood) Center, working with teachers and parents on appropriate use of technology with young kids.
 She received her B.A. in English from Bradley University.

 Amanda loves dancing, reading and writing for pleasure, traveling and learning.
 She grew up watching the world-class show "Biker Mice from Mars," which inspired her to understand the impact of media and technology on children .

 Amy enjoys translating complicated concepts for various audiences and loves what happens when you blend ideas from scientists, game developers and artists.
 She curates our products on educational portals around the Web.

 Amy previously worked as an agricultural editor and an equestrian coach at NMSU and now spends her spare time wrangling kids and playing the fiddle (sometimes at the same time).
 She is a fan of the treadmill desk.

 Laura creates event registrations and assists with websites for ACES departments.
 Laura has a Master's in Education with emphasis in Learning Technologies.
-She has been at NMSU for 19 years and has worked under the Graduate School, ICT, and Accounts Receivable departments.
+She has been at NMSU for 20 years and has previously worked for the Graduate School, ICT, and Accounts Receivable departments.